AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Technical evolutions**

-This new build updates shared memory and requires an additional step after performing the upgrade.
+This new build updates shared memory and requires additional steps to perform the upgrade.
 As a Campaign administrator, you need to remove memory segments.
 These steps are mandatory, as old segments will prevent nlserver/nlsrvmod from starting.

 On Windows, a system restart is needed.